Ashton Kutcher reveals he was unable to see, hear and walk because of a rare disease

-“Two years ago I had this weird, super rare form of vasculitis, which knocked my eyesight, my hearing and my balance off,” the actor said on “Running Wild with Bear Grylls: The Challenge.”
-Challenge), shown on Monday night (8/8) by the National Geographic channel in the USA.
+“Two years ago I got this weird, super rare form of vasculitis, which knocked my eyesight, my hearing and my balance off,” the actor said on the show “Celebrity Proof of Everything: The Challenge” (Running Wild with Bear Grylls: The Challenge), shown on Monday night (8/8) by the National Geographic channel in the USA.

 “You even [pensa]: ‘I don’t know if I’ll be able to see again, I don’t know if I’ll ever be able to hear again, if I’ll be able to walk again’, he shared with the adventurer and presenter.